Neotys-Labs/Script-Converter/README.md

 Run a command prompt and enter the following line:
 `-source <LR Scripts folder> -target <NeoLoad output directory> -project <NeoLoad Project name>`

-* **LR Scripts folder**: The folder including the LoadRunner Scripts to convert.
+* **LR Scripts folder**: Source directory where all scripts in each sub-directory will be converted into the output Project.
-* **NeoLoad output directory**: The folder to include all the Loadrunner scripts converted.
+* **NeoLoad output directory**: The folder to include all the LoadRunner Scripts converted.
 * **NeoLoad Project name**: The name to assign to the NeoLoad project.